 Be wary of the Internet-of-Things

-The internet of things presents a whole new wave of opportunity for hackers and snoopers.
-Security has unfortunately been an afterthought for many IoT manufacturers.
+The Internet of Things is the network of devices and objects that are embedded with the ability to connect to or be controlled over the internet – such as smart appliances, music, or lighting systems.
+These present a whole new wave of opportunities for hackers and snoopers.
+Security has, unfortunately, been an afterthought for many IoT manufacturers.
 A simple log of when your smart air conditioner is activated, for example, can tell a lot about a person’s daily routine.
 Critics have warned against devices like the Amazon Echo, which are always listening for input even when deactivated.

 Depending on your online activity, this can be a threat to a user’s anonymity.
 Use IoT devices with caution.